MauroCerrato/diagnostics-demystified/articles/001-introduction-to-diagnostics-standards.md

 **Where SOVD fits**
 SOVD doesn’t delete UDS; it complements it.
 You can keep UDS for legacy flows and use SOVD for web‑style discovery, data access, logging, and routine execution—bridging via gateway/adapters when needed.
 [3](https://www.asam.net/standards/detail/sovd/)

+**Next week**: I`ll dive into OBD-II protocols—quirky, diverse, and still shaping everyday diagnostics.

 **How to learn this quickly**
-Each Saturday I post a short explainer here and a runnable example in **SOVD‑Lab**—so you can try it in minutes:
+Each Saturday, I post a short explainer here, and each Wednesday, a runnable example in **SOVD‑Lab**—so you can try it in minutes:
 - Run the compose stack
 - Call a few endpoints
 - See faults/data/routines in action